 When should you refinance student loans?

 There are a few different reasons why you should consider student loan refinancing.
-The most common reason is to save money, either in the short-term or the long-term.
+The most common reason is to save money.

 There are a couple of ways you can do this, and your choice depends on your personal situation.
-Ideally, you might have a higher interest rate on your existing loans and want to consolidate them into a single, lower monthly payment.
+Ideally, if you have a higher interest rate on your existing loans, you can consolidate them into a single, lower monthly payment.

-Maybe rates have dropped since you took out your loans or your credit has improved so that you qualify for a lower interest rate.
+If interest rates have dropped since you took out your loans or your credit has improved, you may qualify for a lower interest rate.
 In this case, you’d save money both on your monthly payments and on your overall loan.

-If you’re struggling to meet your monthly financial obligations, you can also refinance student loans to repay them over a longer period of time.
+If you’re struggling to meet your monthly financial obligations, you can also refinance student loans to extend your repayment period.
 You’ll pay less each month, but end up paying more in interest.

-Refinancing student loans also allows you to make one easy monthly payment if you have several different loans.
+Student loan refinancing also allows you to make one easy monthly payment if you have numerous loans.
 On the flip side, check for any potential tax implications if you do decide to refinance.

+Remember that you’ll lose any federal student loan benefits if you refinance federal loans.
 These include things like income-based repayment plans and loan forgiveness for public service.
-Be sure to fully weigh the pros and cons before deciding if refinancing your student loans is the right choice for you.
+Federal student loan borrowers need to carefully weigh the pros and cons before refinancing.

 Requirements to Refinance Your Student Loans

-If you took out a number of federal student loans, then the student loan refinancing process will be a bit different than what you’re used to.
-For federal student loans, all you had to do was fill out the FAFSA.
+If you took out several federal student loans, then the student loan refinance process will be a bit different from what you’re used to.
+For federal loans, all you had to do was fill out the FAFSA.
 But private lenders tend to have much more rigid lending requirements.

-Here are some of the requirements you’ll need to meet to refinance student loans:
+Here are some of the requirements you’ll need to meet for student loan refinancing: